yangshun/tech-interview-handbook/contents/resume/ats-proof-template.md

 New fonts may convert letters into special characters which are not readable by the ATS.
 Fonts you should use - **Arial, Calibri, Garamond**.

-Ensure your font size remains readable for humans later on in the hiring process - nothing less than the minimum size of **10px** for readability.
+Ensure your font size remains readable for humans later on in the hiring process - use a minimum size of **10px** for readability.

 ## Add sections with standard headings and ordering